Join Jin-me Yoon and Euijung McGillis in conversation on June 14, 7 pm via Zoom. Register now

 Hannah Somers

 Hannah Somers is a Tkaronto/Toronto-based artist and curator.
-She has a completed BFA at Toronto Metropolitan University in Image Arts Photography Studies.
+She holds a BFA in Image Arts Photography Studies from Toronto Metropolitan University.
 Being a biracial woman of colour with a Caribbean heritage has influenced many of her investigations.
-Her work centralizes around the expression and discovery of identity, ethnicity and race.
-Understanding different relationships and histories of these themes are important in her process.
-Utilizing photography, video and audio, she creates narratives within her fine art practice.
-She recently exhibited her work at Stephen Bulger Gallery and the Alliance Française Gallery and curated a group exhibition at the Artspace Gallery in Tkaronto/Toronto.
+Utilizing photography, video and audio, her fine art practice focuses on the expression and discovery of identity, ethnicity and race.
+She has exhibited her work at Stephen Bulger Gallery and the Alliance Française Gallery and curated a group exhibition at the Artspace Gallery in Tkaronto/Toronto.
 Her work has been included in publications such as Filling Station Magazine and Public Parking Journal.